BarisRz/FullStackDocker/README.md

 npm install
 ```

-2. Configure your .env (in /backend AND /fronted) by looking the sample to help you :
+2. Configure your .env (in /backend AND /frontend) by looking the sample to help you :

 ### Backend :

+.env :

 ```bash
 # Port for the backend server (Express)